What is NeTWork?

-Over the past 36 years, NeTWork has held annual workshops relating to the overall theme of new technologies and work.
-NeTWork was initially supported by the Werner Reimers Foundation (Bad Homburg, Germany), the Maison des Sciences de l’Homme (Paris), then by the Eindhoven and Berlin Universities of Technology, the Netherlands Ministry of Social Affairs and Employment and is currently funded by the Fondation pour une Culture de Sécurité Industrielle (Toulouse, France).
+Over the past 39 years, NeTWork has held annual workshops relating to the overall theme of new technologies and work.
+NeTWork was initially supported by the Werner Reimers Foundation (Bad Homburg, Germany), the Maison des Sciences de l’Homme (Paris), then by the Eindhoven and Berlin Universities of Technology, then the Netherlands Ministry of Social Affairs and Employment.
+It is currently funded by the Fondation pour une Culture de Sécurité Industrielle (Toulouse, France).

 Workshops have covered a wide range of topics including human error, accident investigation, training, distributed decision making and management.
 While the original activities of NeTWork began with a wide coverage of sub-themes, recent preoccupations focused more specifically on a theme of great scientific and social significance: safety of high technology systems and the role of human contribution to either failure or resilience of hazardous systems.